spritlesoftware/our-website/content/english/_index.md

     # tab item
     - name: "Wireframes & UX Design"
-      title: "Built In **Chat**"
+      title: "**User Experience**"
       image: "images/Company-Our process1/Wireframe & UX Design.png"
-      content: "We understand the experience you want to share with your users and build that from the scratch."
+      content: "We understand the experience you wish to share with your users.
+We provide our expertise to bring an easy user experience to your hands."
       button:
         enable: true
         label: "View More"